 The right to request flexible working gives employees the possibility of shaping their working week around their other commitments or outside interests.
 Employers are not obliged to agree a request, but they are required to give it serious consideration and handle the request in a reasonable manner.

 A request may be rejected if the reason for refusing it falls within one of the grounds set out in the legislation.
 A key consideration for employers is how to deal with competing requests from employees in wide-ranging situations.
-This is a popular question in the FAQs section of our resources.
-Please email me if you have any suggestions for new FAQs or if there is any other aspect you would like covered in our resources.

 Fiona Cuming, employment law editor